Ywxig/StopGame/README.md

 # StopGame

-This library have methods for parsing articles.
+This bot have methods for parsing articles.